|Distance||120 miles (194 km)|

 It is always best to use a site such as Omio to allow comparison of prices between providers, at different times of the day, on different days and at different times of the year.
 Booking online also allows easy notification about specials being run, and group discounts.
 Both operators on this route offer substantial discounts of between 20 and 30% for groups of 10 or more.
 It is also wise to book well in advance to secure best prices.

-Passengers booking this route most frequently board their trains from Aberdeen and need to travel around 0 mile (s) / 0 km from the city centre to get to this train station.
+Passengers board their train most frequently from Aberdeen and travel around 0 mile (s) / 0 km from the city centre to this train station.

-Passengers arriving in Glasgow most often arrive at Glasgow Central and need to travel around 0 mile (s) / 0 km from this train station to the city centre.
+Passengers travelling this route most often arrive at Glasgow Central and need to travel approximately 0 mile (s) / 0 km from the train station to the city centre in Glasgow.

 Here are some other resources that might have the information you need